 Thinly sliced, crusty baguette topped with roasted, sweet butternut squash, creamy whipped feta, shallots, za’atar and rich tahini.
-These Caramelized Butternut Squash Crostini are absolutely delicious and perfect for the appetizer portion of your Thanksgiving meal!
+These Caramelized Butternut Squash Crostini are absolutely delicious and perfect as an easy Thanksgiving appetizer!

 Hiiiiiiiiiiiiii friends!
 How goes it?!
 Not to be all mushy, but I MISSED you guys!